ahanel13/ahanel13.github.io/_posts/2024-12-09-Understanding 0.CL and O.CL Attacks: A Comparative Guide.md

 ### Testing Methodology
 Testing for 0.CL CSD requires a systematic approach to identify discrepancies in how the front-end server and the back-end server handle requests.
 We can test for this by sending a request with `Content-Length` being larger than what is actually within the body.
 If the application hangs, then the `Content-Length` is being processed and the app is waiting for the rest of the body.
 If the app responds immediately, then this is work investigating further.
 Here's what that would look like:

-#### 1. Ensure correct conditions met
+#### 1. Ensure correct conditions are met
  - `HTTP/2` is *not* support
  - HTTP Pipelining *is* supported

 #### 2. Create Request with larger Content-Length
-The request should probably have a body and the the `Content-Length` should be set to be larger than the body.
-Be sure update Burp Suite's Repeater settings to avoid automatic updating of the `Content-Length`.
+The request should probably have a body and the `Content-Length` should be set to be larger than the body.
+Be sure to update Burp Suite's Repeater settings to avoid automatic updating of the `Content-Length`.

 ```http
 POST /vulnerable-endpoint HTTP/1.1